-Home Grown is pleased to introduce the cohort of incredible provider leaders in our Leading from Home initiative.
-Home Grown created Leading from Home with the belief that it is critical to engage providers and parents in policy change and to support the leadership of providers and their ability to influence policy and systems.
+Home Grown is thrilled to introduce the second cohort of provider leaders in our Leading from Home initiative.
+Leading from Home seeks to invest in and strengthen providers and families to inform policy decisions and actions.
+Meet the newest cohort.